tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-lessthandot-bloggers-weekly.md

 blogged this week about **[Zero-One-Some Testing][17]**.
 George goes over this method of testing extremely well.
 One line I'd like to point out that I think makes the most impact and value from George's blog is, ****

-_“Tests for zero records seem to uncover missing requirements or defects in code involving aggregations or in places where programmers assume that there will simply be data (perhaps because their test database already has data in it).”_ __
+_"Tests for zero records seem to uncover missing requirements or defects in code involving aggregations or in places where programmers assume that there will simply be data (perhaps because their test database already has data in it)."_ __

 Need I say more?
 I recommend reading this blog highly and following the direction.   ****